RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/tezos/CHAIN_CONNECTION.md

-In this tutorial we will learn how to connect to a Tezos node via DataHub, using functions from the Taquito JavaScript library.
+In this tutorial we will learn how to connect to a Tezos node, using functions from the Taquito JavaScript library.

 ---